City-of-Helsinki/palvelutarjotin/README.md

     - a) Google sheet importer
     - b) Template file importer

-    The importer can be used to create and update the notification templates or to check whether the templates are in sync.
+    The importer can be used to create and update the notification templates or to check whether they are in sync.
     The importer can be used via Django management commands (in notification_importers app) or admin site tools.

     To enable admin site tools, some configuration is needed: